Local limits of random spanning trees in random environment: Low Disorder

 \subsection{Transfer-impedance}

-Recall the definition of the transfer-impedance matrix from Section \ref{S:electric} and that $|e \cap f|$ was defined to be the number of endpoints that edges $e$ and $f$ share.
-Let $Y^0$ be the transfer-impedance matrix in the unweighted case, that is
+Recall the definition of the transfer-impedance matrix from Section~\ref{SS:electric} and that $|e \cap f|$ was defined to be the number of endpoints that edges $e$ and $f$ share.
+We denote by $P^0(\cdot)$ and $Y^0$ the unweighted UST measure and transfer-impedance matrix on the complete graph $(K_n, 1)$, respectively.
+We shall make use of the following lemma.